kolyvan/kxmovie/readme.md

 	cd kxmovie
 	git submodule update --init
 	rake

-Generally, rake will firstly build all the architectures: the armv7, armv7s, arm64, i386, x86_64 architecture.
+the rake command will firstly build all the architectures: the armv7, armv7s, arm64, i386, x86_64 architecture.
 Then generate a debug version which contains all the architectures above, and a release version which only contains the armv7 and arm64 architecture.
 <br>you can also using one of these cmds below to specify the architecture:

-	rake
 	rake build_ffmpeg_i386
 	rake build_ffmpeg_x86
 	rake build_ffmpeg_armv7
 	rake build_ffmpeg_armv7s
 	rake build_ffmpeg_arm64

+Generally, the｀`rake`` command is all you need :)

 ### Usage

 1. Open the kxmovie.xcodeproj with Xcode and drop the kxmovie/ffmpeg_debug into your project. (using kxmovie/ffmpeg_relase instead for release)